FBI investigating noose left in NASCAR stall of Black driver - WHIZ News

 “There is no place for this disgusting display of hatred in our state,” Ivey said.
 “Bubba Wallace is one of us; he is a native of Mobile and on behalf of all Alabamians, I apologize to Bubba Wallace as well as to his family and friends for the hurt this has caused and regret the mark this leaves on our state.”

+Richard Petty, seven-time NASCAR champion and owner of Wallace’s famed No. 43, was at Talladega to support his driver.
+Petty, who turns 83 next month, has not attended a race during the pandemic and said in a statement he was “enraged by the act of someone placing a noose in the garage stall of my race team.”

+“There’s absolutely no place in our sport or society for racism,” wrote the Hall of Famer known simply as “The King.”
+“This filthy act serves as a reminder of how far we still have to go to eradicate racial prejudice and it galvanizes my resolve to use the resources of Richard Petty Motorsports to create change.”

-Reaction from Wallace’s fellow drivers was immediate as they prepared for the rescheduled race Monday afternoon.
-Retired champion Jeff Gordon called it a “cowardly” act and Ryan Blaney, one of Wallace’s closest friends, tweeted: “You’re my brother and always will be.
+Reaction from Wallace’s fellow drivers was immediate as they prepared for the rescheduled race.
+Retired four-time champion Jeff Gordon called it a “cowardly” act and Ryan Blaney, one of Wallace’s closest friends, tweeted: “You’re my brother and always will be.
 Don’t let the people who are lower than life to try and bring you down.”

+“God help us,” NASCAR driver Michael McDowell tweeted.
+“The level of evil it takes to do something like this is disgusting.
+This is enraging and heartbreaking all at the same time.”

+Phelps said he was the one who told Wallace about the noose.

 The 26-year-old Wallace has not commented since a statement on social media late Sunday in which he said the “the despicable act of racism and hatred leaves me incredibly saddened and serves as a painful reminder of how much further we have to go as a society and how persistent we must be in the fight against racism.”